Chxrls/Chxrls/README.md

 # Hi, i'm Charls! and pls kill me :P

  Yo folks.
 I'm Charls, A first year computer science student.
 I'm also a graphic designer and has a passion for motion graphics and 3d design.
-I also love anime :)
+I also like japanese media :)

 -----------------------------------------------------------------------------------------------------------------------